Former defense secretary Jim Mattis testifies about his time on Theranos board during Elizabeth Holmes trial

 Mattis, who served as defense secretary for two years beginning in 2017, said earlier he met Holmes in roughly 2011 and began discussing how the military could use the technology, according to a report in the Wall Street Journal.
 He later invested $85,000 of his own money in the company, an amount he said was significant to him.

-He said during testimony on Wednesday afternoon that he served on the company’s board, saying he was striving to offer help and guidance to Holmes.
-To his knowledge, Theranos’s technology was never used by the military.
+He said during testimony Wednesday afternoon that he served on the company’s board, saying he was striving to offer help and guidance to Holmes.
+To his knowledge, Theranos’s technology was never used by the military, he said.

-His impression of the company began to change when The Wall Street Journal reported in 2015 that employees inside the company were worried Theranos devices were giving inaccurate blood test results, he said.
+His impression of the company began to change when the Wall Street Journal reported in 2015 that employees inside the company were worried that Theranos devices were giving inaccurate blood test results, he said.

 It became clear to him that the company might have a reputation image issue, he said.